-1. Prepare Your Technical Arsenal
+1. Prepare Your Tech Set-Up

-• Ensure Internet Reliability: Use a stable internet connection to prevent disruptions.
+Ensure Internet Reliability: Use a stable internet connection to prevent disruptions.

-As of recent years, most newer laptops and computers come equipped with built-in cameras and microphones.
+Most newer laptops and computers come equipped with built-in cameras and microphones.
 Estimates suggest that 95% to 98% of laptops and desktops manufactured in the last few years include them as standard features.
 This widespread incorporation demonstrates the recognized and projected importance of video communication and virtual interactions as a norm.

 No matter how much we prepare, things can go awry, especially technologically.
 Bringing us to the next point...